jasonliw93/splat/README.md

 -------------------

 ```
-tar -cvf a1.tgz public a1_docs.txt cover.pdf
+tar cvzf a1.tgz public a1_docs.txt cover.pdf
 submit -c cscc09f15 -a a1s1 a1s1.tgz
 submit -c cscc09f15 -a a1s2 a1s2.tgz
 submit -c cscc09f15 -a a1 a1.tgz